immutable2022/setupRaspberryPi/README.md

 That's it.
 With this setup we have a minimal hacking setup on a Raspberry Pi.
 It may take a many hours to get into the final setup that suits your needs but take your time and make sure you do your research.
 Check also how a VPN compares to TOR and choose VPN providers that allow TOR over VPN.

 Again be carefull if you are just starting.
 Don't trust just the TOR network for anonymity.
-Entry and Exit nodes might still be monitored and although unlikely that's also a possibility.
+Entry and Exit nodes might still be monitored.
 The absolute minimum is to use TOR though and if you setup Anonsurf as described in the respective section it's already a layer of anonymity.

 ## Most importantly: be ethical.
 Apply your hacking skills for the good of societey and don't harm others!!